SeshagiriVaidya/multi-agent-deep-research/QUICK_START.md

 **No API Key?**
 - System will use mock/template responses
-- Full functionality requires OpenAI API key
+- Full functionality requires OpenRouter API key
+- Get your key from https://openrouter.ai/keys

 **Search Not Working?**
 - DuckDuckGo may be rate-limited